SaiahsX/My_get_next_line/README.md

 *BUFFER_SIZE* was defined for the variable, *buffer* is such that this is managed dynamically.
 No memory needs to be freed.

 Error control or Checks are made in the parent function as marked at the [start](#error-controls) of this document.
-This ensures that the static variable memory is freed and set to NULL if it fails.
+This ensures that the static variable memory is freed and set to NULL if the condition or control fails.

 When the helper function *ft_strjoin* is called, memory is allocated to dynamically allocate sufficent memory for the function and freed if it fails.